Our Reconciliation Action Plan (RAP)

 For more information about our approach to Reconciliation with First Nations peoples, see our Reconciliation Action Plan (RAP)

 Catholic Mission established its RAP Working Group in July 2020 to come together and begin thinking about the best approach to developing a RAP for the organisation.
 The working group consists of 6 - 8 staff from across the country and across departments.
-The RWG meet monthly and engage NATSICC and Aboriginal Elders within our scope of influence to provide a First Nations voice in the development of the RAP.
+The RWG meet monthly and engage NATSICC and Aboriginal Elders within our network to provide a First Nations voice in the development and carrying out of our RAP activities.

 End Child Detention